nicoqh/inuit-flexgrid/README.md

 ## Modifier classes

 Several modifier classes are provided.
-For example, `o-grid--flush` will divide the space equally between all containing cells without the need for width utility classes.
+For example, `o-grid--auto` will divide the space equally between all containing cells without the need for width utility classes.

 ```html
 <div class="o-grid o-grid--auto">